 Ground pork comes from a pig and is similar to ground beef in looks and texture.
 It typically is ground pork shoulder, but often the butcher will grind in some pork loin as well.

-Is ground pork high calorie?
+Is pork high calorie?

 Unfortunately, ground pork is higher in calories than other cuts of pork.
 One way to combat the extra calories is to drain off the grease after you cook it.
 See my note below about cooking ground pork on how to safely drain the grease.

-How to brown ground pork?
+How to brown ground meats?

-Browning ground pork is easy.
+Browning ground meat is easy.
 Add it to a cast-iron skillet or regular skillet and cook it on medium heat.
 Use a spatula to break apart the ground pork as it cooks so that it forms crumbles or chunks.

 Ground pork doesn’t typically come in lean options so after you brown your ground pork, drain the hot grease into a dish. (*NOTE: Do NOT pour the grease down the kitchen drain because it will harden along your kitchen pipes.)